 Queenstown is known as the adventure capital of the world.
 The city has become famous for its bungee jumps, canyon swings, skydives, and jet boats.
 While all these death-defying adventures are fun, they tend to put a dent in the wallet, and wreak havoc on a backpacking budget.
-Many travelers are unaware that Queenstown offers a lot of free, or cheap adventures.
+Many travellers are unaware that Queenstown offers a lot of free, or cheap adventures.
 Here are some fun things to do in Queenstown that won’t max out your credit card.

 Queenstown has an excellent Frisbee Golf course, and it is a good way to spend a cheap afternoon with friends.
 Imagine trying to line up the perfect shot over 100 meters away while, at the same time, dodging tree trunks, low hanging branches, and other Frisbees.
 Frisbee Golf is a bit challenging but a ton of fun.
 The best part is Frisbee Golf is completely free, minus the cost or rental of the frisbee’s of course.
 If you are looking for a cheaper and fun outdoor activity, then Frisbee Golf is a perfect fit.

 Are you after a picturesque view of Queenstown?
 Then one morning grab your camera and take the trail to the top of Queenstown Hill.
 This trek leads through forest and grasslands for a better part of an hour.
 The trails are filled with spectacular views of the city.
 Some areas of the trail are steep but overall it is not too hard.
 Just remember to make sure your camera is charged and your phone is Instagram ready!
 Other notable hikes in Queenstown are the Tiki Trail and Ben Lomond.
-Read our guide to Queenstown's hiking and walking trails here.
+Read our guide to Queenstown’s hiking and walking trails.

 Now, that you have walked around Lake Wakatipu it is time to head underneath.
 Yep, you heard me right.
 Head to the Underwater Observatory to see the famous diving ducks, trout, and eels that live in Lake Wakatipu.
 The price of admission is $10 which makes it the most expensive activity on this list.
 However, $10 won’t break your budget, and the Observatory is always good fun.